umang91/umang91/README.md

 <br />
 <br />

-Android Engineer with 6+ years of experience in developing lightweight and scalable SDKs and Applications, having more than 250 million Monthly Active Users.
-Currently working at <a target="_blank" href="https://moengage.com">MoEngage Inc</a> as Lead Android Engineer.
+Android Engineer with 7+ years of experience in developing lightweight and scalable SDKs and Applications.
+Over the years have worked across various domains like Mobile Device Management, Security, Analytics, Marketing Automation/Customer Engagement, Angent Banking, Payments.

+Currently leading Prouct development for Android at <a target="_blank" href="https://moengage.com">MoEngage Inc</a>, where I build and ship SDKs for Analytics, Push Notification via various services like Firebase, Huawei Messaging Services, Mi Push Service, InApp Messaging, Real-Time Messaging, Geofencing, etc. These SDK have a combined Monthly Active User base of more than 250 million.

+Apart from Native Android have shipped SDKs for frameworks like Cordova, React-Native, Flutter, Unity, Xamarin.